SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 1. **Optionally**, contact your Skyline representative or <staas@dataminer.services> to migrate your existing data to STaaS.

-1. On each DataMiner Agent in the cluster, in the `C:\Skyline DataMiner` folder, open *DB.xml* and edit it to look like this:
+1. On each DataMiner Agent in the cluster, in the `C:\Skyline DataMiner` folder, open *DB.xml* and edit it corresponding to your setup:

-   - Settings without Proxy:
+   - For setups **without proxy**, use the following configuration:

       ```xml
       <?xml version="1.0"?>